List of NCAA women's bowling programs

 These collegiate women's bowling teams compete as members of the National Collegiate Athletic Association (NCAA).
-As of the most recent 2024–25 season, 104 NCAA member schools sponsored the sport.
-The largest number of competing schools is found in Division I and Division II with 40 each; Division III has 24.
+As of the coming 2026–27 season, 97 NCAA member schools sponsored the sport.
+The largest number of competing schools is found in Division I with 40.
+Division II has 37 and Division III has 20.
 Unlike in most sports for which the NCAA holds championships, one bowling championship is held, open to members of all three divisions.

+Division II will have its own bowling championship starting in 2027–28.

 Current teams

-As of the current 2025–26 NCAA bowling season, these schools sponsor a bowling team that is recognized by the NCAA.
+As of the coming 2026–27 NCAA bowling season, these schools sponsor a bowling team that is recognized by the NCAA.
 All institutions on this list are located within the United States.
 Conference affiliations reflect those for bowling, and do not necessarily match the schools' primary conferences.